 Unfortunately, it’s probably impossible to determine why Peary went public with his hope that Crocker Land might yet be discovered.
 I don’t know any reliable psychic who can contact the explorer’s spirit at a séance.
 Instead, I’ll lean on my skills as a fiction writer.
 Given those very troubling points raised by Welky — Peary’s expertise in the Arctic along with his failure to mention of Crocker Land prior to the final release of Nearest the Pole — what seems reasonable?

 Imagine that, rather than a man’s cold calculation for additional financing, this tale is about a man haunted by an Arctic apparition.
 Looking at what Peary claims to have seen in Nearest the Pole, we find first “the faint white summits of a distant land” and then “snow-clad summits of the distant land in the northwest” (pp. 202, 207).
 This is not at all the “great unexplored continent in the polar regions” described in that article from The Sun.
 Nor is it the vast landmass that Rollin Harris had previously predicted based on currents, ice, and tides — presumably the “physical conditions and theory” Peary alludes to in the Star Tribune article.
 Just some summits.
 With this in mind, let’s suppose Peary was smart enough to know that those summits might’ve been a mirage, as he implies in the Star Tribune.
-Imagine that, as he stood at Cape Colgate, he recalled that the intrepid crew of the H.M.S.
+Imagine that, as he stood at Cape Colgate, he recalled that the crew of the H.M.S.
 Herald had seen Plover Land, which was afterward proven to not exist.
-Later, as he looked out from Cape Thomas Hubbard, picture him remembering that confirmation had yet to come for Keenon Land, named for the seasoned Arctic whaler who claimed to have seen it.
+Later, as he looked out from Cape Thomas Hubbard, picture him remembering that the Polaris expedition led to President Land being put on the map — and then its existence being disproven five years later.
 What if self-doubt explains Peary’s long hesitancy in recording or telling anyone what he saw?

 Then imagine, at the last minute, Peary had a Huckleberry Finn moment.
 Huck, you’ll recall, runs away from home and shares a raft with Jim, an escaped slave.
 The boy has been carefully taught that, according to the moral dictates of his pre-Civil War society, he should turn in Jim — for the sake of his own soul! — and he eventually reaches the raggedy edge of doing exactly that.
 Huck goes so far as to write a letter to Jim’s legal owner, telling her where to find the slave.
 Mark Twain has his young hero say that he